-When you mute the Uconnect® Phone, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
-In order to mute the Uconnect® Phone:
+When you mute the Uconnect[®] Phone, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
+To mute the Uconnect[®] Phone:

-- Press the WR button. - Following the beep, say "Mute".
+- Push the Voice Command Webutton. - Following the beep, say "Mute."

-In order to un-mute the Uconnect® Phone:
+To un-mute the Uconnect[®] Phone:

-- Press the WR button. - Following the beep, say "Mute off".
+- Push the Voice Command Webutton. - Following the beep, say "Mute off."